UHvibe/UHvibe.github.io/index.md

 import '/imports/api/message';
 ```

-All lines invoke the index.js file in the specified directory except for style.css
+All lines invoke the index.js file in the specified directory except for style.css.

 We use this approach to make it simple to understand what code is loaded and in what order, and to simplify debugging when some code or templates do not appear to be loaded.
 In our approach, there are only two places to look for top-level imports: the main.js files in client/ and server/, and the index.js files in import subdirectories.